-Especially for a person who’s recovering from substance abuse, outdoor activities can be helpful.
-There’s nothing like watching a sunrise to uplift the spirits.
+There’s nothing like watching the sun rise to uplift the spirits.
 Though there are certain elements of nature that some people may enjoy more than others, there seems to be a substantial relationship between the outdoors and improved mental and physical health.
-At our drug rehab center in Gilman, we wanted to take a closer look at the benefits of being outside in addiction recovery.

 Spending time with nature can be calming and soothing.
 Going outside for a long walk can help you disconnect from the stress and responsibilities in life and give your mind a much-needed break.
 If you’re in addiction recovery, then you may appreciate the natural ways to increase dopamine.
 An excellent way to activate the brain’s reward chemical, or “happy chemical,” that is not inflicted by synthetic drugs is through enjoying what nature has to offer.

 One of the main health benefits of being outside in recovery is Vitamin D production.
 Vitamin D is produced in the skin in response to sunlight.
 It helps your body absorb calcium and phosphorus, improving and maintaining a healthy immune system.
 Vitamin D is important for growth and bone health.
 People who don’t get a sufficient amount of vitamin D are more prone to developing conditions like osteomalacia and osteoporosis.